projectredstoneworld/projectredstoneworld.github.io/WIKI_EDITING.md

+---
+layout: page
-# Editing the Project Redstoneworld Wiki
+title: Editing the Project Redstoneworld Wiki
+permalink: /wiki/editing/
+---

 Wiki articles are Markdown files in `_wiki`.
 The shared layout automatically supplies the page title, wiki navigation, search, and table of contents.
-Wiki can be edited at https://github.com/projectredstoneworld/projectredstoneworld.github.io if you are not an added user please use pull requests for your changes.
+Wiki can be edited at <https://github.com/projectredstoneworld/projectredstoneworld.github.io> if you are not an added user please use pull requests for your changes.

 ## Preview locally